Forethoughts/forethoughts-datastudio/docs/notebook/jupyter.rst

   - Jupyter Lab
   - NVIDIA GPU, CUDA support for machine learning
   - Works with MLflow remote tracking server and artifact store out of the box
+  - Persistent storage for `~/work`
+  - Connect to :re